bighi/library_management_exercise/README.md

 So I decided to create a method that calculates the number of available copies on the fly.
 I'm still not happy with this solution, but it works for now.

+I created separate controller actions for the member's list of borrowed books and the librarian's list of all borrowings because those pages have different requirements and different data to show.
+That way, each of those actions are going to be smaller and simpler, which is easier to maintain.

 I added TailwindCSS because it makes it easy to style the application and provides a good set of utility classes to work with.
 I just wanted a quick way to style the application without having to write a lot of custom CSS.